 What is tax debt relief?

 Tax debt relief is a broad term that covers any incentive, program or service that helps you reduce or eliminate your outstanding tax debts.
 This typically means setting up a payment plan or requesting an offer in compromise (OIC) with the IRS.
 It may also include working with a company that will negotiate with the IRS on your behalf — although you can do much of the work on your own.

 Is there tax relief at the state level?

-Yes.
 While many tax relief programs exist at the federal level, there are also state options.
 They’re generally covered by the same laws and procedures that govern federal tax relief.
-However, availability of programs, credits and other forms of tax relief vary from state to state.
+However, availability of programs, credits and other forms of tax relief vary between states.

 Pros and cons of settling tax debt through a company